plone/training/voltohandson/introtoblocks.rst

   - selected - (Bool) true if the block is currently selected
   - index - the block index order in the list of blocks
   - pathname - the current URL pathname
-  - onAddTile - handler for adding a block in the block list
+  - onAddBlock - handler for adding a block in the block list
-  - onMutateTile - handler for mutating a block type into another
+  - onMutateBlock - handler for mutating a block type into another
-  - onChangeTile - handler for changing the data of that block
+  - onChangeBlock - handler for changing the data of that block
-  - onSelectTile - handler for selecting the block
+  - onSelectBlock - handler for selecting the block
-  - onDeleteTile - handler for deleting the block
+  - onDeleteBlock - handler for deleting the block
-  - onFocusPreviousTile - handler for focusing the previous block in the block list
+  - onFocusPreviousBlock - handler for focusing the previous block in the block list
-  - onFocusNextTile - handler for focusing the next block in the block list
+  - onFocusNextBlock - handler for focusing the next block in the block list
   - handleKeyDown - handler for managing press keys while the block is selected
-  - onMoveTile - handler for moving blocks
+  - onMoveBlock - handler for moving blocks

 You can use all these props to render your edit block and model its behavior.